-6 30.
-What do overall statistics show as to increases or decreases in disciplinary action since last review.
+30. What do overall statistics show as to increases or decreases in disciplinary action since last review.

-- 8 Overall, statistics indicate that BPM has stayed the course in maintaining a strong, meaningful enforcement - 9 program since 2001.
+Overall, statistics indicate that BPM has stayed the course in maintaining a strong, meaningful enforcement program since 2001.
+The gradual longitudinal declines in complaints, referrals to the Attorney General and revocations/surrenders of license all reflect the impact of strong enforcement during the 1990s and good licensing practices, particularly the Continuing Competence program.

-- 11 31.
-How are cases prioritized?
+31. How are cases prioritized?
 What is the board's compliant prioritization policy?
 Is it different from DCA's model?
-If so, explain why. - 13 BPM complaints are managed by the Medical Board Central Complaints Unit identically to MD cases, 14 following the same MBC and DCA prioritization policies.
-BPM's Enforcement Coordinator works to expedite 15 appropriate handling of each and every complaint.
-To BPM, there is no low priority complaint. - 17 32.
-Are there mandatory reporting requirements?
-For example, requiring local officials or 18 organizations, or other professionals to report violations, or for civil courts to report any actions 19 taken against the licensee.
+If so, explain why.

+BPM complaints are managed by the Medical Board Central Complaints Unit identically to MD cases, following the same MBC and DCA prioritization policies.
+BPM's Enforcement Coordinator works to expedite appropriate handling of each and every complaint.
+To BPM, there is no low-priority complaint.

+32. Are there mandatory reporting requirements?
+For example, requiring local officials or organizations, or other professionals to report violations, or for civil courts to report any actions taken against the licensee.
 Are there problems with receiving the required reports?
-If so, what 20 could be done to correct the problems? - 21 SB 1438 [Figueroa, Statutes of 2006, Chapter 223] updated and clarified language in Article 11 (Professional Reporting) of the B&P Code, beginning with Section 800.
-This included BPM recommendations to ensure - 22 Reporting) of the Bet Code, beginning with Section 800.
-This included BI W recommendations to ensure - 23 coverage of DPMs.
-These sections of Article 11 require insurers, doctors, prosecuting attorneys, courts, - 24 coroners, peer review bodies and health facilities to report to the Medical Board on MDs or DPMs in regard to
+If so, what could be done to correct the problems?

+SB 1438 [Figueroa, Statutes of 2006, Chapter 223] updated and clarified language in Article 11 (Professional Reporting) of the B&P Code, beginning with Section 800.
+This included BPM recommendations to ensure complete coverage of DPMs.
+These sections of Article 11 require insurers, doctors, prosecuting attorneys, courts, coroners, peer review bodies and health facilities to report to the Medical Board on MDs or DPMs in regard to malpractice (settlements, arbitrations and judgments), felony charges, criminal convictions, patient deaths resulting from gross negligence or incompetence, and negative staff-privileging actions.
-^{}These numbers only represent the investigations that were sent to the field, not complaints classified as desk investigations in the Consumer Affairs System (CAS) prior to being closed.

-1 malpractice (settlements, arbitrations and judgments), felony charges, criminal convictions, patient deaths 2 resulting from gross negligence or incompetence, and negative staff-privileging actions.

-4 The MBC Central Complaint Unit receives these reports.
-BPM will defer to the Medical Board regarding 5 compliance.
+The MBC Central Complaint Unit receives these reports.
+BPM will defer to the Medical Board regarding compliance.
+Included in the Table 9a Source of Complaint "Other" line, based on CAS Report 091, are Section 800 reports: 18 for FY 2008-09, 11 in 2009-10 and 16 in 2010-11.

-7 33.
-Does the board operate with a statute of limitations?
+33. Does the board operate with a statute of limitations?
 If so, please describe and provide citation.
 If so, how many cases were lost due to statute of limitations?
 If not, what is the board's policy on statute of limitations?

-10 No cases were lost due to the applicable statute of limitations found in B&P Code:
+No cases were lost due to the applicable statute of limitations found in B&P Code: